 For the latest information, residents of North Carolina should visit the

-Starting Thursday, May 13th: Everyone aged 12 and up is eligible to receive a vaccine!
+Everyone aged 6 months and up is eligible to receive a vaccine!

 Vaccine providers near Orange County NC: